status-im/nimbus-eth2/docs/the_nimbus_book/src/infura-guide.md

 ## How it works

-When you join an eth2 testnet by running `make spadina` or `make medalla`, the beacon node actually launches with an Infura endpoint supplied by us.
+When you join an eth2 testnet by running `make zinken` or `make medalla`, the beacon node actually launches with an Infura endpoint supplied by us.

 This endpoint is passed through the `web3-url` option (which takes as input the url of the web3 server from which you'd like to observe the eth1 chain).